 This may seem like common sense, but if you’re juggling a lot of assignments, you may develop a bad habit of focusing on other things as people speak to you.
 In your mind, you’re multi-tasking.
 However, the other person might feel that you’re not interested in what they’re saying.
 Therefore, if your employee schedules a meeting to share his opinions, give him your undivided attention.
 Maintain good eye contact, and ask that you’re not interrupted.
 If you barely glance at the person while he speaks, or if you’re typing on your computer or dealing with other paperwork during the meeting, the employee will feel that you don’t value their opinion.

-#2.
-Share Opinions with the Group
+2. Share ppinions with the group

 Give credit where credit is due.
 Therefore, if an employee makes a suggestion that can benefit the team or office, offer commendation and share this information with other employees.
 During team meetings, discuss how to possibly implement an idea and request feedback from everyone.
 If you put effort into executing a suggestion, as opposed to pushing ideas aside, employees will be more willing to offer their opinions.